stadt-bielefeld/bielefeldGEOCLIENT/dev/README.md

       ```
   - Install language support
     - `python3.9 -c "import hyphen.dictools; hyphen.dictools.install('de')"`
-  - Install loacales.
+  - Install locales.
 Run the command and then use the arrow key to search for "de_DE.UTF-8 UTF-8" and "de_DE ISO 8859-1" and select with the space bar.
 Tab to OK and confirm with Enter.
 Select "de_DE.UTF-8" as standard.
     ```
     sudo dpkg-reconfigure locales
     ```